Bondi–Metzner–Sachs group: Asymptotic symmetries interpreted and clarified

-The enhancement of spacetime translations into infinite-dimensional supertranslations, viewed in 1962 with consternation, is now considered a key feature of BMS symmetry, partly owing to the fact that imposing supertranslation invariance (using a smaller BMS group acting only on the future or past null infinity) on S-matrix elements involving gravitons yields Ward identities that turn out to be equivalent to Weinberg's 1965 soft graviton theorem.
-In fact, such a relation between asymptotic symmetries and soft QFT theorems is not specific to gravitation alone, but is rather a general property of gauge theories.
-As a result, and following proposals according to which asymptotic symmetries could explain the microscopic origin of black hole entropy, BMS symmetry and its extensions as well as its gauge-theoretic cousins are subjects of active research as of May 2020.
+For example, by imposing supertranslation invariance (using a smaller BMS group acting only on the future or past null infinity) on S-matrix elements involving gravitons, the resulting Ward identities turn out to be equivalent to Weinberg's 1965 soft graviton theorem.
+In fact, such a relation between asymptotic symmetries and soft Quantum field theory theorems is not specific to gravitation alone, but is rather a general property of gauge theories including electromagnetism.